 It's warming up, which makes it the perfect time to potter around in the garden.
-Whether you are giving it an overhaul for summer, or getting on top of the day-to-day maintenance, there are a number of ways to save you money on your water bill too.
-In this blog the CIPHE covers it’s top tips to cut water waste in the garden.
+Whether you are giving it an overhaul for summer, or getting on top of the day-to-day maintenance, there are several ways to save you money on your water bill too.
+In this blog the CIPHE covers its top tips to cut water waste in the garden.

 1) Install a water butt

 If you have a number of plants to tend, you can ditch the tap water and use rainwater instead.

 - Rainwater is better for your garden and plants as it doesn’t deposit limescale or increase the alkalinity of the soil.

 - Water butts are easy to install yourself.